-The long Amtrak trains' consists of 18 passenger cars and baggage cars were the combination of the El Capitan's forward coach section including lounge and dining cars coupled to the rear section first class Super Chief's sleeping cars, dome lounge car and the dining car.
+This long Amtrak train consisted of 18 passenger cars and baggage cars that were the combination of the El Capitan's forward coach section including lounge and dining cars coupled to the rear first class Super Chief's section ot sleeping cars, dome lounge car and the dining car.

 In the years before Amtrak was formed, individual railroads with passenger service would at times operate private, non-scheduled, passenger trains for special groups and special occasions.
 As the railroads exited the passenger business, the operation of those private trains declined or disappeared.
 That market void for special operation private trains was slightly filled as a small number of independent private individuals purchased and modernized former railroad passenger cars and made them available for tours.

 Amtrak also recognized a market potential for group travel private trains that, due to equipment shortages, they could not always provide.
-It was a supplement to Amtrak's willingness for a charge per mile to accommodate individual private cars at the rear of their scheduled passenger trains when possible.
+Amtrak also established a program based on a fee per mile to accommodate individual private cars at the rear of their scheduled passenger trains when possible.

 The 1980 Irving Trust Winter Olympic Special Private Train

-The Special's consist was made up of five private cars: a diner / entertainment car, two sleepers for passengers and crew, the Virginia Beach sleeper lounge with 6 double-bedrooms for passengers, and an open platform business car with bedroom accommodations for the bank's two host couples on the rear.
+The Special's consist was made up of five private cars: a diner / entertainment car, two sleepers for passengers and crew, the Virginia Beach sleeper lounge with 6 double-bedrooms for passengers, and an open platform business car on the rear with bedroom accommodations for the bank's two host couples.
 The train's passengers boarded at 5 PM enjoying cocktails and dinner as the vestabule doors slammed shut and the special rolled north out of Grand Central Terminal at 7:00 PM for the overnight run northward.
 The returning southbound run was mostly in daylight and evening that provided the oustanding vistas along the Hudson River such as West Point.